All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Check your GLP-1 eligibility

-Use our free BMI Calculator to see if you may qualify for physician-supervised GLP-1 therapy.
+Use our free BMI Calculator to see if you may qualify for provider-reviewed GLP-1 therapy.

 Try the BMI Calculator →

 Healing peptides (BPC-157, TB-500): The tissue repair that occurred during your on period doesn't reverse when you stop.
 Your body has laid down new tissue, grown new blood vessels, and reduced inflammation.
 These structural changes persist.
-However, ongoing inflammation or new injuries won't have the peptide's support during the off period.
+But ongoing inflammation or new injuries won't have the peptide's support during the off period.

 Growth hormone peptides (CJC-1295/Ipamorelin): Growth hormone levels return to your natural baseline during off periods.
-Benefits tied to elevated GH) like improved sleep, faster recovery, and body composition changes (may gradually diminish.
+Benefits tied to improved GH) like improved sleep, faster recovery, and body composition changes (may gradually diminish.
 The degree depends on your natural GH production and lifestyle factors.

 What to do during off periods: